LispEngineer/nucleo-usb-midi/README.md

 Make sure this builds and pushes using Segger J-Link.
 (It does.)

+# Initial Software Configuration and Test

+First, we prove the USB port on the Nucleo board works fine with known good code as provided by default by the USB Middleware.

 Update IOC for `USB_DEVICE` Middleware:
 * FS IP: Human Interface Device Class (HID)
 * Generate code